 Since 2007, Nowka Bais has continued in the city with the founding in 2008 of the Oxford Bangladeshi Boat Club (OBBC) based at the Falcon Rowing and Canoeing Club, which organises training on the river, and two annual race meetings - one run by OBBC, the other by Aziz.
 Together these events offer a great opportunity for Bangladeshis from all over Britain to practise this healthy, traditional and immensely exciting sport in a new context.

 Nowka Bais continued with its great success with the running of the national race on a annual basis.
 Organised by Aziz Ur Rahman and his sons from 2008-2013, notably #NowkaBais2012 being dedicated to Her Majesty's Diamond Jubilee.
-Her Majesty personally sent a message to Aziz Ur Rahman for the great work and contribution the charity the event bought.
+Her Majesty personally sent a message to Aziz Ur Rahman for the great work and contribution they gave to their supported charities.

 Since 2015 the race has been hosted in Birmingham, and organised by Nowka Bais and its steering committee.